sensu/sensu-docs/content/sensu-go/5.14/guides/clustering.md

 {{< /highlight >}}

 Second, delete the faulty cluster member.
-To continue this example, you will delete cluster member `backend-4`:
+To continue this example, you will delete cluster member `backend-4` using its ID field:

 {{< highlight shell >}}
 sensuctl cluster member-remove 2f7ae42c315f8c2d